om-singh-5157/QCLI-Tic-Tac-Toe-Game/README.md

 Using Amazon Q CLI, I realized just how efficiently developers can accelerate idea-to-execution time.
 With the right prompt, Q CLI doesn’t just write code — it collaborates.
 It understands structure, logic, user interaction, and clean syntax.

 As someone who’s been handcrafting Python games for years, this felt like working with a supercharged co-pilot.

-📷 Sneak Peek of the Game:
-Picture of your Tic-Tac-Toe game running here (Optional: Add a video or screenshot to make your post more engaging).